Introduction

 How Houses Differ from Signs and Planets

 This is where beginners get confused.
-Here’s the clear distinction:
+The distinction is simple, but it changes the whole reading:

 Zodiac Signs = The “how” (the style, energy, approach)